 This is the basic principle of a swimming pond - to use the natural purifying properties of plants and micro-organisms to sustain clean, clear and healthy water.

 In natural water, the main filter is the whole water body, as each part of water is constantly being filtered by microscopic life-forms.

-However, in swimming ponds it is also essential to keep the nutrient levels very low, to ensure that single-celled algae is always controlled by zooplankton, and to prevent the growth of blanket weed (string algae).
+However, in swimming ponds it is also essential to keep the nutrient levels very low, to ensure that single-celled algae are always controlled by zooplankton, and to prevent the growth of blanket weed (string algae).
 To do this we filter the water through shingle and other mediums using a small pump.
 Plants also perform a useful function taking nutrients out of the water as they grow.
-By keeping the levels of key nutrients low and in balance, algae is not able to grow and the result is clear, clean and healthy swimming water.
+By keeping the levels of key nutrients low and in balance, algae is not able to grow or is very minimal, and the result is clear, clean and healthy swimming water.

 Below is a very simplified drawing of how our filter system works - in reality there are many elements which go into making up an effective filtration system but this shows the basic principle:

 "The clarity is amazing, really crystal-clear, you could read a book on the bottom"

 "The water is beautifully clear and people are genuinely fascinated by how something so visually pleasing can work so well"

 "We wanted something that worked and clearly it works - the water's beautiful.
 How often do you normally swim in fresh water?
 Very rarely - it's either the sea or the swimming pool.
 Swimming in fresh water is wonderful.
 It's like swimming through silk."